-4.21.3 The Act prohibits:
+1.3 The Act prohibits:

-- Agreements between undertakings, decisions by associations of undertakings or concerted practices which have as their object or effect the prevention, restriction or distortion of competition within Singapore unless they fall within an exclusion in the Third Schedule to the Act ("the Third Schedule") or meet all of the requirements specified in a block exemption order ("the section 34 prohibition"). - Any conduct on the part of one or more undertakings, which is an abuse of a dominant position in any market in Singapore ("the section 47 prohibition") unless they fall within an exclusion in the Third Schedule ("the section 47 prohibition"). - Mergers which substantially lessen competition in Singapore unless they fall within an exclusion in the Fourth Schedule to the Act ("the section 54 prohibition") or are exempted by the Minister.
-The section 34, and 47 prohibitions came into force on 1 January 2006, while the section 54 prohibition came into force on 1 July 2007. - 4.31.4 Details of how the CCCS expects to apply these prohibitions in general are contained in the CCCS Guidelines on the Section 34 Prohibition 2016, the CCCS Guidelines on the Section 47 Prohibition 2016, and the CCCS Guidelines on the Substantive Assessment of Mergers. - 1.4 The CCCS will set its strategic priorities and consider each case on its merits to see if it warrants an investigation.
+- Agreements between undertakings, decisions by associations of undertakings or concerted practices which have as their object or effect the prevention, restriction or distortion of competition within Singapore unless they fall within an exclusion in the Third Schedule to the Act ("the Third Schedule") or meet all of the requirements specified in a block exemption order ("the section 34 prohibition"). - Any conduct on the part of one or more undertakings, which is an abuse of a dominant position in any market in Singapore unless they fall within an exclusion in the Third Schedule ("the section 47 prohibition"). - Mergers which substantially lessen competition in Singapore unless they fall within an exclusion in the Fourth Schedule to the Act ("the section 54 prohibition") or are exempted by the Minister. - 1.4 Details of how CCCS expects to apply these prohibitions in general are contained in the CCCS Guidelines on the Section 34 Prohibition, the CCCS Guidelines on the Section 47 Prohibition, and the CCCS Guidelines on the Substantive Assessment of Mergers.

 - 1.5 These guidelines are not a substitute for the Act, the regulations and orders.
 They may be revised should the need arise.
 The examples in these guidelines are for illustration.
-They are not exhaustive, and do not set a limit on the investigation and enforcement activities of the CCCS.
+They are not exhaustive, and do not set a limit on the investigation and enforcement activities of CCCS.
 In applying these guidelines, the facts and circumstances of each case will be considered.
 Persons in doubt about how they and their commercial activities may be affected by the Act may wish to seek legal advice. - 1.6 A glossary of terms used in these guidelines is attached.